uriha421/manabit/README.md

 # manabit
-This is a e-learning foundation.
+This will be a e-learning foundation.